If you were to sit down and attempt to learn how to use everything on your camera in one sitting, you’d end up completely lost.

 When the light comes from the same angle as the lens, you’re left without any of the scene’s natural shadows.
 Photos with on camera flash may as well have been taken on your phone.

 When I first started out, I hated the pop-up flash so much so that I didn’t consider myself a ‘flash’ person.
 This lasted until a friend talked me into buying an external flash unit; I finally saw what I was missing – buy one now!

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 4 – Find a Fresh Perspective

-As a tall person, I'm always finding myself adjusting my height when taking photos of people so that I’m not looking down on them, but I try to take this a little further when I can and find new ways of looking at photos.
+As a tall person, I always find myself adjusting my height when taking photos of people so that I’m not looking down on them.
+I try to take this a little further where possible and find new ways of looking at photos.

 5 – Get Closer

-Instead of zooming in, get involved in the photo and see things from a different angle, and at the same time; a different perspective.
-Search for the finer details in a scene that everyone else is over looking, and make that the subject if you really want your photos to stand out.
+Instead of zooming in, get involved in the photo; see things from a different angle – this allows for a different perspective.
+Search for the finer details that would usually be overlooked in a scene and make these the subject if you really want your photos to stand out.

 6 – Clean up your Background

 The background is as much a part of your photo as the subject so make sure it’s not cluttered and messy.
 Moving your camera just a few degrees to the side may make all the difference when it comes to cleaning up your shot.